-Private alcohol addiction treatment allows an invaluable opportunity for restoring your health.
+Private alcohol addiction therapy allows an invaluable opportunity for restoring your health.
 You’ll learn how to live a meaningful life without alcohol, and you’ll also learn how to fix wreckage from your past while making healthier choices for your future.

 You deserve help, and we are here for you every step of the way.
 Reach out today to speak to one of our representatives.